The role of Ce$^{3+}$/Ce$^{4+}$ in the spectroscopic properties of cerium oxide doped zinc-tellurite glasses prepared under air: Results

-Optical absorbance spectra are shown in figure \ref{abs}, where we can see some band around 450 nm in our matrix similar to the observed by Costa et al\cite{Santos2018} in the binary lithium-tellurite glass, which is attributed to Te$^{4+}$ ions.
-The cut-off wavelengths were estimated as indicated in the figure and by adding Cerium its position has moved from 445 nm in the matrix to 529 nm and 571 nm in 0.10Ce and 0.50Ce samples, respectively.
-This redshift is attributed to the conversion of TeO$_3$ units into TeO$_4$ units\cite{Swapna2016,Elkhoshkhany2018}.
+Optical absorbance spectra are shown in figure \ref{abs}, where we can see a band around 450 nm in our matrix similar to the observed by Costa et al \cite{Santos2018} in a binary lithium-tellurite glass, which is attributed to Te$^{4+}$ ions.
+The cut-off wavelengths were estimated as indicated in the figure and by adding Cerium its position has moved from 445 nm in the matrix to 529 nm and 570 nm in 0.10Ce and 0.50Ce samples, respectively.